nhsengland/ProcessMining/README.md

 - {OTHER REPO STRUCTURE}
 -
 This repository holds code for the Process Mining with EMAS project.
-This project was undertaken in collaboration with East Midlands Ambulance Service Data, and built within their IG area using their data.
+This project was undertaken with Alex Coles working in collaboration with East Midlands Ambulance Service Data, and built within their IG area using their data.
 The data within this repo is fake data, generated from the fake data generator workbook.
 It resembles EMAS data in form, but is completely fake.

 [Link to original project propsoal](https://nhsx.github.io/nhsx-internship-projects/)